 180 Days Before the Third Trial

 The sun had long since set, and the moon was so heavily obscured by clouds that Gerard’s study was illuminated only by fire.
-The lantern on his desk sputtered and smoked, the oil having long since burned low, and the last log glowing with embers crackled in the fireplace.
+The lantern on his desk sputtered and smoked, its oil long since burned low.
+The last log crackled in the fireplace, more embers than wood.

-He cracked a smile, pushing his chair back to greet her, but she stopped him.
+He pushed his chair back to greet her, but she stopped him.

 “Gerard,” she said, sounding cold and crisp in a way she usually reserved for company—a surefire sign she was on edge.
 She raised a crisp ivory envelope with an all-too-familiar wax seal.
 “It’s time.”

-Marlena nodded, still standing in the doorway.
-His duchess had a reputation as an ice queen, but she rarely acted as such with him.
-Just as he too was a different person—Duke Gerard de Vanquise, cold-blooded warrior—beyond their shared walls but never with her.
-They alone witnessed each other’s weakest, most honest, human moments.
+Marlena nodded again, still standing in the doorway.
+His duchess may have had a reputation for being an ice queen, but she was rarely one with him.
+Just as he too was a different person with her—beyond their shared walls, he was the infamous Duke Gerard de Vanquise, cold-blooded warrior.

-But at that moment, Marlena’s face betrayed no emotion, and she made no move to come closer, like she normally would have.
+Now, Marlena’s face betrayed no emotion, and she looked every bit as cold as people made her out to be.
+She made no move to come closer, like she normally would have.

-“We knew this was coming,” she said, stiff and formal, as if she really had to explain it to him.
+“We knew this was coming,” she said stiffly.
 “We’ve delayed this for as long as we can.”

 “Marlena, love.”
 He slumped in his chair.
 “We can’t go through this again.”